ISHANGO-ai/Remote-Sensing-Of-Tobacco-Fields-in-Malawi-and-Mozambique/README.md

     Run python RGB.py

-## 4. Analysis of sentinel2A, Indexes to make Vegetation Analysis Complete
+## 4. Analysis of sentinel2A, Indices to make Vegetation Analysis Complete

+  The use of remote sensing indices in order to obtain information for vegetation distributions, heath and patterns is a popular practice with applicability at different scales of detail.
   NDVI(Normalized Difference Vegetation Index) that are widely used to analyze vegetation but is sensitive to the effects of soil and atmosphere, that’s why it’s recommended to apply additional indexes for more accurate analysis of vegetation.